African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 Participation

-An essential part of this safari is participation – from putting up your tent (while camping) or packing away in the morning to helping with meal preparation and cleaning up – it’s all part of your adventure and when everyone puts in a little effort the trip will run smoothly.
-Your tour leaders will do all the meal preparation but we do ask the clients to help with the washing up.
-Team spirit is part of the fun!
+An essential part of your safari is some participation.
+From carrying your own bag to cleaning your window and packing the truck in the morning – it’s all part of your adventure and when everyone puts in a little effort the trip will run smoothly (especially on the longer days).
+Where the tour leaders provide meals we ask that clients help (on rotation) with the washing up.

 Shopping